 - less than .01% of banner ads get clicked — on average .001%

 - the most popular ad size — 468X60 (a typical sidebar ad) garners .04% clicks

 - 50% of mobile ads are clicked by accident

 - you’re 475.29 times more likely to survive a plane crash than click a banner ad — boy that’s damning

 Now, don’t get me wrong.
 You might have a short-term increase in revenue based on advertising, but, in the long run, you won’t get a sustained ROI from an advertising model.
 Even viral ads don’t deliver enhanced market performance.
-Take the new KMart ad (see below if you missed it):
+Take the new KMart ad.

 It was genius — funny, on point, viral.
 Yet, it did nothing for KMart sales, according to Jared Spool.
 Epic Fail.